 Another form of outreach your establishment could benefit from is hosting events.
 These events could be related to hiring or staffing, but they don’t have to be!
 Hosting events of any kind creates a buzz within your community and helps expand your name and reputation within the industry.

 You can join forces with breweries in the area and conduct events like a “Tap Takeover” to introduce new and fun beers to your customers and even reach a new audience of people.
 Don’t forget to promote these events on your social pages to market to an even broader audience!

 Check out this link here for some different event ideas you could host!

-Not only is this advancement in technology helping businesses meet new customer demands, but it’s also allowing businesses to stay afloat and operate with less staff.
+This advancement in technology helps businesses meet new customer demands and allows them to stay afloat and operate with less staff.
 Below, we will outline a few rising trends that can help your establishment overcome these challenges.

 Now, restaurants continue to use QR codes as an easy way for guests to access their website and menu.
 Many restaurants have even implemented contactless ordering and payment methods right from the table to reduce interactions with servers.

 If your restaurant is still looking for servers, add contactless ordering and payment methods to your operations.
 You’ll reduce the number of servers needed to quickly and efficiently serve guests and 66% of diners said this would increase the likelihood they would place an order at your venue.